iosan/webup/README.md

 **The current images in the `html/images/` folder are placeholders and must be replaced before commercial use.**

 - Replace `metal1.jpg` through `metal5.jpg` with your own photos or properly licensed images
+- The metal industry theme is just a random example — adapt the content for your actual project (portfolio, business, blog, showcase, etc.)
 - Ensure you have the rights to use all images on your website
 - Consider using:
   - Your own photography of projects/machinery